-The SkillsUSA State Directors Association created the Advisor of the Year award to recognize and honor dedicated career and technical education instructors who serve as SkillsUSA advisors.
-State winners are submitted to the regional competition.
+A SkillsUSA chapter is only successful with the support of an advisor who has dedicated themselves to career and technical education by intentionally integrating the SkillsUSA Framework and ensuring students can articulate the skills they have developed.
+State recipients are submitted to the regional competition.
 At NLSC, regional winners are interviewed and a national winner is selected.

 The 2019 regional Advisors of the Year are: